 Institute for Academic Development (IAD) courses 2014-2015: Introduction to Online Tutoring, Effective Tutoring, and Troubleshooting Tutorials.

-Other University of Edinburgh work experience (by skills)
+Other work experience during PhD (by skills)

 Communication and Public Relations